Wulf/vite-rs/README.md

 In other words, we believe ViteJS is a good bet for your bundling needs for the forseeable future.

+### <a name="why-test_projects-directory"></a> For contributors: why have a `test_projects` directory?

+This note is for those contributing to `vite-rs`.

+Crates may contain examples and test projects in the `test_projects` directory instead of the conventional `examples` directory.
+Although this means we lose some cargo integration (and cohesion with the Rust community), it allows us the flexibility to control feature flags and isolate dependencies for the examples/tests from the crate itself.

 # Acknowledgements

-Many thanks to @pyrossh and the greater Rust community for the [rust-embed](https://github.com/pyrossh/rust-embed/commit/a735c9e979e6425f1553c436fe15608f98fa1780) crate which was used as a reference.
+Many thanks to @pyrossh and the greater Rust community for the [rust-embed](https://github.com/pyrossh/rust-embed/commit/a735c9e979e6425f1553c436fe15608f98fa1780) crate which was used as an inspiration and reference.

 # License